kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 ## Content language

-By default the bundle uses eng-GB for creating all multilingual entities (contents, contentTypes, users, etc...).
+By default, the bundle uses eng-GB for creating all multilingual entities (contents, contentTypes, users, etc...).
 In order to create content in a different language, either specify it in your yml definition files (recommended), or use a command-line switch.